Supermarine: Supermarine Aviation Works (Vickers) Ltd

 One measure Vickers undertook was to send their experienced engineer Barnes Wallis to overhaul the work practices in the design department.
 He arrived while Mitchell was away on his 1929 Christmas holidays and after installing himself in Mitchell's office began to make changes.
 Mitchell returned in the New Year, expressed his outrage at Wallis's presumption and immediately moved him to a disused loft in a remote corner of the Woolston works with orders to his staff not to make the interloper comfortable.
 Wallis eventually complained to McLean, who raised it with the board of Vickers-Armstrongs.
 Faced with Mitchell's threat to resign if Wallis remained, they backed down and Wallis was recalled back to Weybridge.

 Shortly after Wallis's departure Major Harold Payn, an engineer from Vickers design department was appointed by Vickers as Mitchell's deputy.
 A former pilot with experience from World War I, as well as testing aircraft despite little design experience it was hoped that he would be more diplomatic in bringing Supermarine's design office into agreement with Vickers work practices.

 That said the parent company provided the combined Vickers (Aviation) Ltd with £250,000 in 1929 to support research and development.

 As a consequence the capabilities of the design team at Supermarine were expanded by employing among others Alfred Faddy, William Munro (who had expertise in hydrodynamics and metal hull construction) and Beverley Shenstone who was the first academically trained aerodynamicist at Supermarine.
 As a consequence the services of Mitchell's deputy Frank Holroyd were no longer required and he was dismissed.
 By 1931 the restructuring of the company ended with Mitchell still technical director and reporting to him, the Technical Office under Alan Clifton and the Drawing Office under Joe Smith.

 Vickers' own pilots took over test flying, which led to Henry Biard's role as Supermarine's test pilot since 1919 coming to an end.
 As a result, he left in 1933.

-Trevor Westbrook, a 28 years old and relatively inexperienced protégé of Robert McLean, was installed as Works Manager with a brief to improve the factory.
+Trevor Westbrook, a 28-year-old and relatively inexperienced protégé of Robert McLean, was installed as Works Manager with a brief to improve the factory.
 His direct and forthright manner was not met with universal approval by the staff, but under his direction the factory was rebuilt, rationalised and extended, while the production methods were improved.
 In 1937 he was promoted within the Vickers group and left Supermarine.
 He was succeeded at Supermarine by H.B.
 Pratt.